ierhyna/goods-catalog/readme.txt

 = Languages =

+Goods Catalog is ready for localization to your language.
+Now it is available in the following languages:

 * English
 * Russian
 * Spanish (thanks to netsis)
 * French (thanks to Bertrand)
 * Italian (thanks to Massimo Gallarotti)

-* You can send me translation for your language, and I'll add it to the release.
+You can send me translation for your language, and I'll add it to the release.

-= Contributing and reporting bugs =
+= Get involved =

-You can contribute code and localizations to this plugin via GitHub: https://github.com/ierhyna/goods-catalog
+You can contribute code and localizations to this plugin via [GitHub](https://github.com/ierhyna/goods-catalog)

 == Installation ==

+= Install the Goods Catalog Plugin =

+The easiest way to install Goods Catalog plugin is the automatic installation:

+* From WordPress admin panel, navigate to the `Plugins` menu and click `Add New`,
+* In the search field type `"Goods Catalog"` and click `Search Plugins`.
+Found Goods Catalog plugin in the list.
+* Click `Install Now`.

+Or you can install the plugin manually:

-* Download plugin in .zip archive and install in Console.
+* Download the plugin in `.zip` archive.
-* Activate the plugin.
+* Upload unzipped `goods-catalog` folder to the `/wp-content/plugins/` directory.

+After the installation, please activate the plugin through the `Plugins` menu in WordPress.

+= Install the dependencies =

+Please install [Taxonomy Images plugin](https://wordpress.org/plugins/taxonomy-images/), that provides thumbnails for categories.

+= Basic configuration =

-* Then you need to update your permalinks to prevent 404 errors.
-Just go to Console -> Settings -> Permalinks and press "Save".
+After you have the Goods Catalog installed, you need to flush the permalinks to prevent 404 errors.
+Just go to `Settings -> Permalinks` and press "Save".
 You don't need to change your permalinks.

 == Screenshots ==

 1. Main page of catalog
 2. Page of category with subcategories and products
 3. Singe product page